SarahFrench/wedding-website/content/section/travel-accommodation.md

 <br>

-There is a lot of parking space available at Eggbeer Farm and cars can be left here overnight if you need to
+There is a lot of parking space available at Eggbeer Farm and cars can be left here overnight.

 <br>

-Accommodation at Higher Eggbeer is available but for an extra fee (contact Hugo and Sarah about arranging this)
+Accommodation at Higher Eggbeer is available for hire, please contact Hugo and Sarah for more details

 <br>

-You could take a train down from London to Exeter on the morning of the wedding, and back home after, if you wanted!
+You could take a train down from London to Exeter on the morning of the wedding, and back home afterwards, if you wanted!